- What do we really know about:

 Community organisations need to:

-- Arouse the interest of potential and existing members,
+- Arouse and maintain the interest of potential and existing members,

-- Market themselves – every member is a marketer,
+- Market themselves – every member must be a marketer,

 - Deliver value by making a meaningful contribution to the lives of members,